michaelbull/wysiwyg-editor/README.md

 # wysiwyg-editor

-A “what-you-see-is-what-you-get” editor built using [React][react] and [Slate][slate].
+A “what-you-see-is-what-you-get” editor built on [React][react] and [Slate][slate].

 ### Features